MarinX/agewasm/README.md

 ---

+## Developement
+You can run a developement Vite server with live-reload using `pnpm run dev` (this will not auto-rebuild the WASM).

+Please format the source files before commiting with `pnpm run format`

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for the full license text.